-Papaver poppy, also simply called poppy, is a very cute flower that blooms in spring or summer.
-Easy to sow, it is a typical wildflower.
+Papaver poppy, also simply called poppy, is a wildflower that blooms in spring and summer.

 Papaver poppy facts